Time Blocking 101 – Where Does Your Time Really Go?

 Time Blocking and Why it helps

-TIme blocking is one of the simplest and most effective ways to work with your time and energy instead of against them.
-It can help you feel more organised, focused, and calm, without adding pressure or rigidity.
+TIme blocking is one of the simplest and most effective ways to work with your time and energy rather than against them.
+Time blocking can help you feel more organised, focused, and calm, without adding pressure or making your day feel over-structured or rigid.

-Let’s explore what time blocking is, how it works, and how to use it to bring structure and balance to your days, especially if you juggle multiple projects, manage fluctuating energy, or find yourself easily distracted.
+In this post we'll explore what time blocking is, how it works, and how you can use it to bring structure and balance to your days.
+If you juggle multiple projects, manage fluctuating energy, or find yourself easily distracted, time blocking can help you feel more in control and capable each day.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.